tacogips/bravesearch-mcp/devlog.md

 ## Project Overview

-The Brave Search MCP server provides a Model Context Protocol interface to the Brave Search API, allowing LLMs to perform web searches and local business searches through a standardized API.
+The Brave Search MCP server provides a Model Context Protocol interface to the Brave Search API, allowing LLMs to perform web searches, news searches, and local business searches through a standardized API.

 ## Architecture